makkemal/FreeCAD/src/Mod/Cfd/Readme.md

 ## Platform support status
 - install on Linux:
         Ubuntu 16.04 as a baseline implementation

+        This version has been tested on Fedora 23 and Ubuntu ...

 - install on Windows 10 with Bash on Windows support:
         Official OpenFOAM  (Ubuntu deb) can be installed and run on windows via Bash on Windows,